Idie's Farm

 Can I make this caramel sauce without heavy cream?

-Yes, you can use half-and-half or even whole milk in a pinch, but the texture won’t be quite as rich or creamy.
-Heavy cream gives the best smooth and buttery result.
+Yes, you can use half-and-half or whole milk in a pinch, but the caramel will not be quite as rich or creamy.
+Heavy cream gives the smoothest result.

 Why did my caramel turn grainy?